geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ---

-### Supported version
+### Supported Systems

-We officially support (meaning we test that they work with ObsPy; other versions - especially newer ones, might work, but we cannot guarantee that):
+We officially support (meaning we test that they work with ObsPy; other versions - especially newer ones, might work, but we cannot guarantee that) the following systems.

+Python modules:

 * `Python`: 2.7, 3.3, 3.4, 3.5
 * `numpy`: 1.6 - 1.10